RahilOp/OtsukaAGI-The-Werewolves-of-Millers-Hollow/README.md

 We use Chat GPT LLM

 ### OtsukaAGI - Agent
-##### Components present in the Agent:
+### Components present in the Agent:

-Person: Based on the modified GameGenerativeAgent class inherited from Langchain. <br>
+__Person:__ Based on the modified GameGenerativeAgent class inherited from Langchain. <br>

-Memory: Based on the modified GameGenerativeMemory class inherited from Langchain.
+Memory: Based on the modified GameGenerativeMemory class inherited from Langchain. <br>